WACK (music company): 2017: Formation of Empire

-On October 6, WACK's first shuffle unit, Saint Sex, was formed.
-They released their first single "WACK is Fxxk" on October 18.
+On October 2, WACK's first shuffle unit, Saint Sex, was formed.
+They released their first single, "WACK is Fxxk", on October 18.

-On December 6, WACK and Scrambles released a joint album entitled WACK & Scrambles Works, in which different artists under the company covered different songs such as Bis' "Nerve" and "Gives", Bish's "Orchestra", and Gang Parade's "Plastic 2 Mercy".
+On December 6 WACK released its first shuffle album, WACK & Scrambles Works, in which artists under the company covered different songs such as Bis' "Nerve" and "Gives", Bish's "Orchestra", and Gang Parade's "Plastic 2 Mercy".